FZJ-JSC/jupyter-xprahtml5-proxy/README.md

 - JupyterLab >= 3.x
 - jupyter-server-proxy >= 3.1.0

 This package executes the `xpra` command.
 This command assumes the `xpra` command is available in the environment's $PATH.
-You might need to adjust the file [launch_xpra.sh](jupyter-xprahtml5-proxy/share/launch_xpra.sh) to ensure this.

 ## Security
 [Xpra](https://xpra.org/) supports password and encryption.